Travels From: Washington, D.C.

 A newswoman with over a decade of experience covering the world’s biggest stories, Claire Shipman takes audiences to the front lines of global events.

 Claire Shipman gives audiences an inside look at the events that are playing out in today’s headlines, offering a global view of the difficult role the U.S. plays in the world today and the many challenges that face the Obama Administration.
 She was the first television reporter to spend the day inside the Department of Homeland Security and is an experienced foreign correspondent.
 As a former member of CNN’s Moscow bureau, Shipman won international praise for her coverage of the rise of democracy in Eastern Europe.
 She now brings her fresh perspective to each day’s headlines on ABC’s Good Morning America and is a regular panelist on This Week with George Stephanopoulos.
 She is the co-author of The New York Times best seller, Womenomics: Write Your Own Rules for Success.
 In her new book and speech on the same topic, The Confidence Code: The Art and Science of Self-Assurance—and What Women Need to Know (2014) and Womenomics: Work Less, Achieve More, Live Better (2009).
-In her presentation based on The Confidence Code, Shipman shares with audiences an informative and practical guide to understanding the importance of confidence—and learning how to achieve it—for women of all ages and at all stages of their careers sharing the inspiration and practical advice needed to close the confidence gap.
+In her presentation based on The Confidence Code, Shipman shares with audiences an informative and practical guide to understanding the importance of confidence—and learning how to achieve it—not only for women but those of all ages and all stages of their careers sharing the inspiration and practical advice needed to close the confidence gap.